Protect Your Toast Account From Scammers

 Again, Toast will never contact you to ask for sensitive information about your account.
 Toast will also never provide or suggest a password for you to use with your account.
 Your account password should be personal and private.

-If you suspect a scam attempt, reach out to Toast’s support team via chat in Toast Now ( or ), on Toast Central, or Toast Web, 24/7.
+If you suspect a scam attempt, reach out to Toast’s support team via chat in Toast Now (iOS or Android), on Support Center, or Toast Web, 24/7.
 You can also reach Customer Care via our phone support line:

 Thank you for your continued partnership in keeping Toast and our customer community secure.